captain-porcelain/sidenotes/README.md

 ```

 This will create the documentation in a folder called docs.
 You can change this by creating a file sidenotes.edn
 in your project root.
 It can also be used to add a project name and description.
+The project name is otherwise
+read for the current folder.

 ```clojure
 {:projectname "Sidenotes"